 Now On View

-The Currier Museum of Art presents five Dutch and Flemish masterworks loaned from the Rose-Marie and Eijk van Otterloo collection.
+The Currier Museum of Art presents a selection of Dutch and Flemish masterworks loaned from the Rose-Marie and Eijk van Otterloo collection.
 The Van Otterloo Collection recently drew large crowds as it toured the Netherlands and the U.S, opening at the Peabody Essex Museum in Salem, MA, then traveling to Houston and San Francisco and then briefly at the Museum of Fine Arts, Boston.
-The works loaned to the Currier have been acquired since that international tour, and have not been exhibited previously in the U.S. The paintings mark defining moments in each artist’s career.
+The works loaned to the Currier have been acquired since that international tour, and have not been exhibited previously in the U.S.